TrapOracle24/TrapOracle24/README.md

 ## Hi there 👋
+- 😄 Pronouns: She, her, that chick
+- 🔭 I’m currently working on getting a feel for programming.
+- 🌱 I’m currently learning more about coding and interacting with data.
+- 🤔 I’m looking for help with navigating this space.
+- 💬 Ask me about life on the hamster wheel or music.
+- ⚡ Fun fact: My heart glows when I think about playing Snap Dragon.
+- 📫 How to reach me: "Let go of my purse!
+I don't know you!"
+- 🧠 Special interests: music and sport.

 <!--
 **TrapOracle24/TrapOracle24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.